MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

      - Use the following query to view the repositories: https://github.com/Azure-Samples?utf8=%E2%9C%93&q=MipSdk.
      - Using Git Bash, use `git clone https://github.com/azure-samples/<repo-name>` to download each sample repository.

+<a name='register-a-client-application-with-azure-active-directory'></a>

-## Register a client application with Azure Active Directory
+## Register a client application with Microsoft Entra ID

-As part of the Microsoft 365 subscription provisioning process, an associated Azure Active Directory (Azure AD) tenant is created.
-The Azure AD tenant provides identity and access management for Microsoft 365 *user accounts* and *application accounts*.
+As part of the Microsoft 365 subscription provisioning process, an associated Microsoft Entra tenant is created.
+The Microsoft Entra tenant provides identity and access management for Microsoft 365 *user accounts* and *application accounts*.
 Applications that require access to secured APIs (such as MIP APIs), require an application account.

 For authentication and authorization at runtime, accounts are represented by a *security principal*, which is derived from the account's identity information.
 Security principals that represent an application account are referred to as a [*service principal*](/azure/active-directory/develop/developer-glossary#service-principal-object).

-To register an application account in Azure AD for use with the Quickstarts and MIP SDK samples:
+To register an application account in Microsoft Entra ID for use with the Quickstarts and MIP SDK samples:

   > [!IMPORTANT]
-  > To access Azure AD tenant management for account creation, you'll need to sign in to the Azure portal with a user account that is a member of the ["Owner" role on the subscription](/azure/billing/billing-add-change-azure-subscription-administrator).
+  > To access Microsoft Entra tenant management for account creation, you'll need to sign in to the Azure portal with a user account that is a member of the ["Owner" role on the subscription](/azure/billing/billing-add-change-azure-subscription-administrator).
 Depending on the configuration of your tenant, you may also need to be a member of the "Global Admininstrator" directory role to [register an application](https://ms.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps).
   > We recommend testing with a restricted account.
 Be sure the account only has rights to access the necessary SCC endpoints.
 Cleartext passwords passed via commandline may be collected by logging systems.

-1. Follow the steps in [Register an app with Azure AD, Register a new application](/azure/active-directory/develop/quickstart-v1-integrate-apps-with-azure-ad#register-a-new-application-using-the-azure-portal) section.
+1. Follow the steps in [Register an app with Microsoft Entra ID, Register a new application](/azure/active-directory/develop/quickstart-v1-integrate-apps-with-azure-ad#register-a-new-application-using-the-azure-portal) section.
 For testing purposes, use the following values for the given properties as you go through the guide steps:
     - **Supported Account Types** - Select "Accounts in this organizational directory only."
     - **Redirect URI** - Set the redirect URI type to "Public client (mobile & desktop)."
 If your application is using the Microsoft Authentication Library (MSAL), use `http://localhost`.
 Otherwise, use something in the format `<app-name>://authorize`.